How improved UX lowered costs and increased customer satisfaction at the Ministry of Justice.

-From day one, our focus was to help design the team structures and working practices for the delivery teams, working with the commercial team to define role profiles, team shapes, sizes, as well as recruitment of the team.
+From day one, the project included the need to redesign structures and working practices for delivery teams at HMCTS.
+We worked with the commercial team to define optimum team sizes, role and team profiles, as well as supporting recruitment for priority roles.